 Klaus Adam

-Klaus Adam is Professor of Economics at the University of Mannheim.
-He previously held a professorship at the University of Oxford and Nuffield College and also worked for the European Central Bank.
-He is a member of the Academic Advisory Board of the German Ministry of Finance, Research Professor at the Deutsche Bundesbank, editor of the International Journal of Central Banking and associate editor for the Journal of Monetary Economics.
+Klaus Adam is Professor of Economics at University College London (UCL) and at University of Mannheim (on leave).
+He previously held a professorship at University of Oxford & Nuffield College and also worked for the European Central Bank.
+He is a member of the Academic Advisory Board of the German Ministry of Finance, Research Professor at the Deutsche Bundesbank, and associate editor for the Journal of Monetary Economics.

 Link to CV Google Scholar page